zeekay/dot-zsh/README.md

-# dot-zsh
+# zeekay/dot-zsh
-Default [zsh][zsh] dotfiles provided by [ellipsis][ellipsis] and my personal setup.
+My zsh dotfiles, compatible with [ellipsis][ellipsis].

 ## Features
 Uses my [zsh][zsh] framework, [zeesh!][zeesh].
 All sorts of advanced mumbo jumbo.
-You'll probably want to disable the vim keybindings xD
+You'll probably want to disable the vim keybindings xD by removing vi-mode from the list of `zeesh_plugins` in `~/.zshrc`.

 ## Install
 Clone and symlink or install with [ellipsis][ellipsis]: